 IamGSD supported SHG, the German GSD association, in running their first ever walking course in September 2019 in Ofterschwang.

 SHG were planning further courses for 2020 and 2021, at the same location, but the COVID-19 pandemic put a stop to them.
-Watch out for plans for 2022.
+They were back in action from 2022 onwards.